-This is something that you'll learn pretty quickly, but Yara is under an incredibly oppressive regime, with guards around every corner.
+This is something that you'll learn pretty quickly, but Yara is under an incredibly oppressive regime, with soldiers around every corner.

-Unless you want to upset the guards and commence attacks outside of your operations and side missions, keep your weapon holstered at all times when you're not using it.
-This will keep you on the good side of the guards and make travelling around Yara between operations much easier.
+Unless you want to anger Castillo's army and commence attacks outside your operations and side missions, keep your weapon holstered at all times when you're not using it.
+This will keep you on the good side of the soldiers and make travelling around Yara between operations much easier.

 Don't Forget About The Notoriety System

 Far Cry 6 has a notoriety system for players.
-This means that the more chaos you cause, the more likely you are to be recognised by guards around Yara.
-If you get too close and this happens, they will then begin to attack you on sight rather than leaving you be.
+This means that the more chaos you cause, the more likely you are to be recognised by soldiers around Yara.
+If you get too close and this happens, they will then begin to attack you on sight rather than leaving you alone.

-If you travel around Yara all guns blazing, raising alarms and killing guards, you will make a name for your character - Dani Rojas.
+If you travel around Yara all guns blazing, raising alarms and killing guards, you will make a name for your character.
 Rather than being able to keep your weapon holstered and travel past guards trouble-free, you will find them on the attack if you get too close.

-So, unless you fancy this challenge, remember to deactivate alarms and as mentioned above, keep your weapon holstered when not in a fight.
+So, unless you fancy this challenge, remember to deactivate alarms, and prevent reinforcements from being called by using stealth or taking soldiers out quickly during operations.
+And as mentioned above, keep your weapon holstered when not in a fight.

 This can go without saying, but we are here to remind you to not forget to loot.
 Sometimes, you may think you don't need the extra metal scraps or ammo.
 However, after many operations have been completed, or enemies cleared out, you can explore the area to find intel and other goodies.

-Finally, be sure to make the most of Far Cry's biggest map yet.
-There is a wealth of operations, side quests and collectables to consider as you explore Yara and fight against Anton Castillo.
-As you work to free Yara from his oppressive regime, take some time to see what else Yara has to offer you too, including its Rides, which are great for getting you from A to B quickly.
+Finally, be sure to make the most of Far Cry's biggest map yet — the troubled yet picturesque Yara.
+There is a wealth of operations, side quests and collectables to consider as you take on the role of guerrilla fighter and start a revolution against Anton Castillo.
+As you work to free Yara from his oppressive regime, take some time to see what else each region has to offer you, too.